robertmaldon/donottrackme/README.md

 * Offer a reward if a users allows one (and only one!) of their sessions to be tracked.
 This is a standard marketing practice in the offline world.
 * When the user first visits the website send them to a page that allows them to choose what the website tracks.
 This advice would be valid for a session.
-* If a user logs in (e.g. a payed subscriber) then they are fair game to tracking as the conditions of tracking would have been spelled out in a Terms Of Service agreement.
+* If a user logs in (e.g. a paid subscriber) then they are fair game to tracking as the conditions of tracking would have been spelled out in a Terms Of Service agreement.

 ## License